-Carnosinemia is a very rare inherited metabolic disorder characterized by impaired neurological function and developmental delays.
-Symptoms that begin during infancy may include drowsiness, seizures that may be accompanied by involuntary jerking muscle movements of the arms, legs, or head (myoclonic seizures), and mental retardation.
+Carnosinemia is a very rare inherited metabolic disorder characterized by developmental delays and seizures.
+Symptoms can begin during infancy and may include drowsiness, seizures that may be accompanied by involuntary jerking muscle movements of the arms, legs, or head (myoclonic seizures), and intellectual disability.

-The exact nature of the biochemical defect that causes Carnosinemia is not clear.
-Studies of muscle tissue from affected individuals suggest that the metabolism of carnosine by the enzyme carnosinase is defective.
+The exact nature of the biochemical abnormality that causes carnosinemia is not clear, but carnosinase, the enzyme responsible for carnosine breakdown, is known to be present in the brain, as well as the blood.
+Studies of muscle tissue from affected individuals suggest that the metabolism of two dipeptides present in meats, carnosine and anserine, by the enzyme carnosinase, is abnormal.
 The role of the enzyme carnosinase is to break down carnosine into two basic elements.
 Affected individuals usually have abnormally high levels of carnosine in their urine (carnosinuria) and abnormally low levels of the enzyme carnosinase in their blood.

-It remains unclear just how the neurological signs of this disorder are related to the presence or absence of the carnosine, its constituents or carnosinase.
+It remains unclear how the neurological signs of this disorder are related to the low level of carnosinase and/or high level of the carnosine in the body.

 Carnosinemia is a very rare disorder that affects males and females in equal numbers.
-The symptoms typically begin during the first few months of life.
-Approximately 30 cases of Carnosinemia have been reported in the medical literature.
+Approximately 30 individuals with carnosinemia have been reported in the medical literature world-wide.

 For information about clinical trials being conducted at the NIH Clinical Center in Bethesda, MD, contact the NIH Patient Recruitment Office:

 TTY: (866) 411-1010